carlosbrown2/portfolio-site/blog/_posts/2021-07-08-Causal Inference 1.md

 ---
 layout: page
-title: Causal Inference for Data Scientists - Part 1
+title: Causal Inference - Part 1
 description: Techniques you didn’t know you needed
 sitemap: false
 hide_last_modified: true
 ---
-# Causal Inference for Data Scientists: Part 1
+# Causal Inference: Part 1

 > This article is the first in a two part series that deals with the underlying concepts and mathematics of Pearlian causal inference.
 Part 2 will focus on a practical example using the  [DoWhy](https://github.com/microsoft/dowhy) library.
 If you prefer to begin with implementation first, skip to Part 2 when it becomes available then return here for the theory.